-The purpose of the Board Credit, Risk and Investment Committee is to:
+The purpose of the Board's Risk and Credit and Investment Committees is to:

-- Oversee the credit risk function of the Bank to ensure a healthy credit portfolio - Ensure that the bank exercise due care in the use of credit authority - Approve/decline credit applications above limit of the Management - Set and determine the Bank's credit policy and general risk climate of the Bank - Review on quarterly basis the monitoring of policy compliance, compliance of portfolio against standards and recommend for appropriate remedial action to be taken - Ensure key triggers are kept under review and stress tests on the portfolio conducted whenever significant changes occur or are anticipated - Agree portfolio targets, industry and credit grading concentrations - Determine, in tandem with ALCO, market and product pricing based on risk adjusted return - Ensure compliance with regulatory requirements in credit delivery
+- Oversee the credit risk function of the Bank to ensure a healthy credit portfolio - Ensure that the bank exercise due care in the use of credit authority - Approve/decline credit applications above the limit of the Management - Set and determine the Bank's credit policy and general risk climate of the Bank - Review on a quarterly basis the monitoring of policy compliance, compliance of portfolio against standards and recommend for appropriate remedial action to be taken - Ensure key triggers are kept under review and stress tests on the portfolio are conducted whenever significant changes occur or are anticipated. - Agree portfolio targets, industry and credit grading concentrations - Determine, in tandem with ALCO, market and product pricing based on risk-adjusted return - Ensure compliance with regulatory requirements in credit delivery.